godotengine/godot-docs/development/compiling/compiling_with_mono.rst

 Targeting WebAssembly
 ---------------------

-As of now, building for WebAssembly is the same both when the mono module is enabled and when it is disabled.
+Building for WebAssembly currently involves the same process regardless of whether the Mono module is enabled.

 Once you've built Mono, you can proceed to build Godot with the instructions described in this page and the